 of God, to accomplish His own peculiar work?
 I understand your fears, lest, in waiting, souls should grow cold.

 Energy is good, but it does not confine itself to laying foundations, when they are laid in a moment, in which, while one is building, it is to be feared that God is acting outside of what one does.
-Your eagerness makes manifest that, in order to maintain truth and re-unite souls, you still reckon upon the institutions which you have just left; and that the truth which you profess is not sufficiently distinctive to retain souls in the position in which you wish to keep them, seeing that other persons, who have this truth in common with you, remain in the old system.
-It is enough to say, that a formal separation is the principle of re-union; and, for vital principle, your new institution has but the truths which produced that which you abandon.
+Your eagerness makes manifest that, in order to maintain truth and reunite souls, you still reckon upon the institutions which you have just left; and that the truth which you profess is not sufficiently distinctive to retain souls in the position in which you wish to keep them, seeing that other persons, who have this truth in common with you, remain in the old system.
+It is enough to say, that a formal separation is the principle of reunion; and, for vital principle, your new institution has but the truths which produced that which you abandon.

-Is separation sufficient to serve as a rallying point, and to re-unite by a spiritual responsibility all God&#8217;s children?
+Is separation sufficient to serve as a rallying point, and to reunite by a spiritual responsibility all God's children?
 That is the question.
 Is it not true that your project reckons on the traditional affection of souls for the reformed churches of France?
 We place ourselves again on this ground, to raise the ancient standard.
 But you share with others the influence of this sentiment.

 Faith, which reckons on God, does not make haste, as if the thing was not in His hands.
-You make a church&#8212;a serious and solemn task!
+You make a church -- a serious and solemn task!
 Is it the Church of God?